On land that harbors eternity,

 Lunch

-The three great pyramids of Khufu, Khafre, and Menkaure are monumental structures symbolizing ancient Egypt.
-These massive stone constructions, built in antiquity, still exude an overwhelming presence and testify to the advanced engineering and royal power of the ancient civilization.
+The three great pyramids of Khufu, Khafre, and Menkaure are monumental structures that symbolize ancient Egypt.
+These massive stone constructions, built in antiquity, still exude an overwhelming presence and testify to the advanced technology and royal power of the ancient civilization.

 [Japanese Guide]

-A viewpoint on a desert rise from which you can take in multiple pyramid groups scattered around Giza.
-It is a popular spot for photography, offering panoramic views of the pyramids set against the vast desert and the nearby cityscape.
+A viewpoint on a desert hill from which you can see multiple pyramid groups scattered around Giza.
+It is a popular spot for photography, offering sweeping views of the pyramids set against the vast desert and the contrast with the city.

 [Japanese Guide]

-An ancient temple complex constructed of large stone blocks, closely associated with the Sphinx and considered a religious facility.
-The orderly rows of stone pillars and the structure of the stone chambers convey aspects of ancient Egyptian rituals and beliefs.
+The remains of an ancient temple composed of large stone blocks, believed to be a religious facility closely associated with the Sphinx.
+The orderly rows of stone pillars and the structure of the stone chambers allow visitors to sense aspects of ancient Egyptian rituals and beliefs.

-The Sphinx is a colossal stone statue, about 70 meters long, known as a human-headed lion and symbolizing ancient Egyptian civilization.
-It is believed to have been built during the reign of Khafre and stands in Giza as a symbol of royal dignity and protection.
+The Sphinx is a giant stone statue of a lion with a human head, about 70 meters in length, and is an emblem of ancient Egyptian civilization.
+It is believed to have been created during the reign of Khafre and stands on the Giza plateau as a symbol of royal majesty and guardianship.

 [Japanese Guide]